AEFeinstein/Super-2024-Swadge-FW/tools/spiffs_file_preprocessor/README.md

 ### `.txt`

 No processing is done on `.txt` files.
 They are copied from the input directory to the output directory,

+### `.mid`, `.midi`

+The notes on the first track from the MIDI file are converted to buzzer format (frequency, duration), and compressed with Heatshrink compression.
+The buzzer is single channel, single voice, so if a note starts while another is playing, the first note is stopped.